Multiple bubbles and fingers in a Hele-Shaw channel: complete set of steady solutions

 \section{Solutions for multiple fingers and bubbles}

 In the instance that some of the bubbles within a multi-bubble solution become infinitely elongated, whilst the other bubbles remain of finite area, one obtains a situation where multiple fingers penetrate into the channel with an assembly of bubbles moving ahead of the fingers.
-To be specific, consider a situation with $p$ fingers and $M$ bubbles, where the $j$-th finger has a width $\lambda_j$ and is separated from the finger to its right by a fluid gap of width $\Delta_j$.
+To be specific, consider a situation with $p$ fingers and $M$ bubbles.
+Let us number the fingers from the bottom up and denote by $\pi\lambda_j$ the width of the $j$-th finger.
+Similarly, let us denote by $\pi\Delta_j$, for $j=1,...,p+1$, the widths of the fluid gaps separating adjacent fingers or between a finger and a channel wall, with the gaps also numbered from the bottom up.
 A schematic of the flow domain $D_z$ in the $z$-plane is shown in figure \ref{fig:fbz} for the case $p=2$ and $M=1$.